-We do not think Facedrive's core ride hailing business is viable and we find its "marketing" and related party spends to be extraordinary alarming.
+We do not think Facedrive's core ride hailing business is viable and we find its "marketing" and related party spends to be extraordinary alarming - recall this is the largest payment we have ever seen for stock promotion.
 We have doubts about the veracity of the company's claims relating to its COVID contact tracing app.
-Its trivia app, Uber Eats clone, and marketplace strike us as ill-conceived side projects that were hastily thrown together for show.
+Its trivia app, its Uber Eats clone, and its marketplace strike us as ill-conceived side projects hastily thrown together for show.